Captain William Austin, 9th Battalion Worcestershire Regiment; Duke of Cornwall’s Light Infantry attached Army Service Corps

 Rolls of Honour photos: Jane Dickson, Michael Carver

 At the outbreak of war, Lord and Lady Brownlow offered Ashridge as the location for an auxiliary hospital and convalescent home for troops.
 This was controlled by St Albans Hospital and mainly staffed by the Red Cross.
 In 1917 and 1918 William’s youngest sister Margaret, who was still living at home at 32 Ringshall, volunteered part time for the Red Cross at Ashridge; her First World War Volunteer’s Record Card shows that helped with Red Cross needlework and collecting.
 In 1919 Margaret married Frank Gates.
-They moved to Watford, living at 39 Bruce Grove from 1921, though there is no evidence she lived there when William was registered there as an Absent Voter.
+They moved to Watford, living at 39 Bruce Grove from 1921.

 5. Little Gaddesden School Log Book 1872 – 1886